04Maksimka/apex/README.md

 The 100 skycharts for random date and place are grouped inside the samples folder.

-Each group consists of three cards:
+Each group consists of three files:

-1. 😶‍🌫️ For a student without planets
+1. 😶‍🌫️ For a student without planets - _student.pdf_
-2. 🪐 For a student with planets
+2. 🪐 For a student with planets - _student_with_planets.pdf_
-3. 🎓 For the teacher
+3. 🎓 For the teacher - _teacher.pdf_

+Each file consists of two pages: on the first there are tasks for the map, on the second there is the map itself.

 The student's file contains only assignments and a "bare" map.
 The file for the teacher contains all the answers and a completed map.

-Each map consists of two pages: on the first there are tasks for the map, on the second there is the map itself.

 ---